Witness Preparation

 Witness preparation is not about performance.

-It is about helping someone access who they were, what occurred, how it changed them, and who they are becoming, and ensuring that memory, emotion, identity, and communication remain integrated under pressure.
+It is about helping someone access who they were, what occurred, how it changed them, and who they are becoming, ensuring that memory, emotion, identity, and communication remain integrated under pressure and scrutiny.

 Every person remembers differently.